Pantropical Spotted Dolphin Skull Replica

 $393.00

-Pantropical spotted dolphin skull replica measures 16.5 x 6.7 x 6.0 inches.
-The Stenella attenuata skull is a museum-quality polyurethane resin cast.
+Pantropical spotted dolphin skull replica is 16.5 x 6.7 x 6.0 in.
+The Stenella attenuata skull is a museum-quality polyurethane resin cast of a CAS specimen.

 - Description